What is BYA?

-BYA is the only local agency providing short-term, low-cost counseling services to children 17 years or younger and their families.
+BYA is the only local agency providing short-term, no-cost counseling services to children 17 years or younger and their families.
 BYA accepts referrals from the Oakland County Circuit Court Family Division Intake Unit, school counselors, teachers, police departments, and parents with concerns about their child.

 Who can use BYA services?

 Any family that resides within the geographic boundaries of the Birmingham Public School District is eligible to receive services and participate in BYA activities.